CS 1313 010 Fall 2007

 In accordance with OU policy:

-only if you have an overall passing grade (at least a D)
+only with an overall passing grade (at least a D)

 on assignments graded to date;

-if your grade to date is an F,
+if the overall score on assignments graded to date is an F,

 then